sarah1893/notes/docs/appendix/python-gdb.rst

         return 0;
     }

-The following output shows the result of tracing the function ``fib``.
+The following output shows the result of an inspection of the function ``fib``.
 In this case, tracepoints display all information a developer needs, including arguments' value, recursive flow, and variables' size.
 By using tracepoints, developers can acquire more useful information comparing with ``std::cout``.

 .. code-block:: bash